satishdotpatel/satishdotpatel.github.io/_posts/2020-11-18-openstack-ansible-add-compute-node-using-openvswitch-dpdk.markdown

 In previous post i have added OpenvSwitch based compute nodes to Openstack.
 When you need a high performance network and pps rate for your vms then OVS+DPDK deployment comes in picture.
 There are planty of articles on internet regarding ovs+dpdk so i am not going to waste a single minutes here.

-scope: I am adding *compute-lxb-3* in existing cloud for ovs+dpdk support.
+scope: I'm adding *compute-lxb-3* in existing openstack cloud for ovs+dpdk based compute.

 ![<img>](/assets/images/2020-11-18-openstack-ansible-add-compute-node-using-openvswitch-dpdk/osa-ovs-dpdk.png)